Pet Insurance for Cats: Why You Need It and How To Compare Policies

 I was honest with his owners and told them that saving Tiggy, if we could, could cost thousands of dollars.
 They wanted to try, and explained that, fortunately, they had cat health insurance.

-Cats can have any number of medical emergencies during their lifetime, from obstructions and blockages to viruses that stop them from eating to cat heart disease and kidney failure.
-In Tiggy’s case, he was in cat kidney failure, and he recovered and lived well until very recently partially because there was pet insurance for cats to cover his veterinary expenses.
+Cats can have any number of medical emergencies during their lifetime, from GI obstructions,urinary blockages or viruses that stop them from eating to cat heart disease and kidney failure.
+In Tiggy’s case, he was in cat kidney failure, and he recovered and lived well until very recently in large part because there was pet insurance for cats to cover his veterinary expenses.

 Cat Health Care Costs & Pet Insurance